The announcements of impending

 While almost everyone is enamored of the G5’s specs and architecture, but as for its design … well, some love it and some don’t.
 Falling into the latter camp is Molly Wood, a ZDNet tech writer.
 In

-of the new systems, she says that she doesn’t care for the G5’s looks, but that “the innards have serious promise.”
+a preview of the new systems, she says that she doesn’t care for the G5’s looks, but that “the innards have serious promise.”

 “The new Power Mac’s design is sleek, metallic and very squared-off, compared to the rounded look of the G4 series,” Wood opines.
 “From afar, the G5 looks suspiciously like a standard, beige-box PC, distinguished only by handles and, of course, the big grey apple on the side.
 Up close, it’s somewhat squat, silver (it’s encased in aluminium), and super-slick.
 Both the front and the back of the machine are covered with breathable mesh aluminium; the front features a perfectly flat optical-drive opening that actually retracts from top to bottom, rather than opening inward or outward.”

 Appearances aside, she does like its microprocessor, technical advances, and Apple’s long-awaited adoption of USB 2.0.